 Humboldt Forum (Berliner Schloss)

-Prices for the museums and exhibitions in the Humboldt Forum (Berlin Schloss) are set individually and are not included in the Museuminsel Area Ticket but usually are covered by the Berlin Museum Pass.
+Prices for the museums and exhibitions in the Humboldt Forum (Berlin Schloss) are set individually and are not included in the Museuminsel Area Ticket but usually are covered by the Berlin Museum Pass and the Berlin Welcome Card All-Inclusive.

 Entry into the courtyards of the building is free as is admission to some of the exhibitions.
-Admission to the Etnologisches Museum / Ethnological Museum and Museum fĂĽr Asiatische Kunst / Museum for Asian Art is currently still free and not requiring time-slot reservations.
+Admission to the Etnologisches Museum / Ethnological Museum and Museum fĂĽr Asiatische Kunst / Museum for Asian Art is currently still free and without time-slot reservations.

 Kulturforum / Cultural Forum